omerasafbalikci/spring-boot-cash-register-project/README.md

 #### Delete all campaigns

 Endpoint: `DELETE /api/campaigns/delete-all`
-Description: Deletes all campaigns in the database.
+Description: Deletes all campaigns in the database. (soft delete)

 Response: